-In connection with the Annual Report on Form 10-K of Liquidmetal Technologies Incorporated (the Company) for the period ended December 31, 2004 as filed with the Securities and Exchange Commission on the date hereof (the Report), I, John Thorne, President and Chief Executive Officer of the Company, certify pursuant to 18 U. S. C. Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of Liquidmetal Technologies, Inc. (the "company") on Form 10-K/A (Amendment #3) for the year ending December 31, 2004, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Ricardo A. Salas, President / Chief Executive Officer, and Young J. Ham, Chief Financial Officer, of the company, certify, pursuant to and for purposes of 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- 1. The Report fully complies with the requirements of Section 13 (a) or 15 (d) of the Securities Exchange Act of 1934, as amended; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and